Jaremi Carey: Career

-Streamer

 In 2020, Jaremi joined the Twitch Community as an LGBT+ Gameplayer.
-There he plays games like Dead by Daylight, Animal Crossing, Pokémon, Sims, Overwatch or Just Chats with his fans.
+There he plays games like Dead by Daylight, Animal Crossing, Pokémon, Sims, Overwatch, or Just Chats with his fans.
 His previous username was ThePocketGay, but in August 2020 he changed his Twitter and Twitch usernames to JustJaremi and tweeted that "There is no more Phi Phi <3".

 Personal life

-In 2017, Carey married his longtime boyfriend, Mikhael Ortega.
+In 2017, Carey married his longtime boyfriend Mikhael Ortega.
+They lived in Brooklyn as of 2022.